The Garden of Rama

 The Garden of Rama is a 1991 novel by Gentry Lee and Arthur C. Clarke.
 It is the third book in the four-book Rama series: Rendezvous with Rama, Rama II, The Garden of Rama, and Rama Revealed, and follows on from where Rama II left off.

 Plot summary

 The book picks up the story nine months after the end of Rama II.
 The book follows the story of three astronauts from the expedition in Rama II who were trapped aboard the cylindrical alien spacecraft, Rama II, heading out towards deep space.
-Along the journey, five children were born.
-Simone Tiasso Wakefield, Catharine Colin Wakefield, Eleanor Joan Wakefield, Benjamin Ryan O'Toole and Patrick Erin O'Toole, were born by Nicole des Jardins from her relationships with Richard Wakefield and Michael O'Toole.
-These children later become major characters in Rama Revealed.
+Along the journey, Nicole des Jardins has five children.
+Simone, Catharine (Katie) and Eleanor (Ellie) by Richard Wakefield; Benjamin (Benjy) and Patrick by Michael O'Toole.
+These children are major characters in Rama Revealed.
 After a twelve-year journey, they arrive in the vicinity of the star Sirius, where all eight rendezvous with a Raman Node.
+This part of the story is written in the perspective of Nicole through their diary.